Richfletch92/BWGM/README.md

 - **Search Functionality:**
   - Provides a search bar on the homepage and other relevant pages.
   - Users can search for movies and TV series by title or genre.
-  - Each search result includes relevant details such as title, image, and brief description.

 - **Responsive Design:**
   - The website layout is fully responsive and adapts to different screen sizes.